 Kids shouldn't use the printer unsupervised, as it's too easy to touch the hot printhead or one of the other moving parts.
 Because the Toybox's printing bed isn't head, sometimes prints can be difficult to remove.
 Nevertheless, we were charmed by this printer and how quickly it produced good quality prints.
 If you'd like to experience Toybox for yourself, the best way to get one is to buy directly from Make.Toys.

 How to choose the best 3D printer for you

 Not sure how to decide which 3D printer is right for you?
 Here are a few things to consider when shopping for a printer.

 Printer type: There are two main types of 3D printers: FFF (fused filament fabrication) and SLA (stereo lithography).
 FFF printers — which also cover FFM (fused filament manufacturing) and FDM (fused deposition modeling) devices — work by melting a plastic filament in a moving printhead to form the model.
 SLA printers use an ultraviolet (UV) laser to solidify a resin, focusing the laser to form the solid model.
-FFF printers are generally cheaper, simpler and easier to use, although SLA models like the XYZprinting Nobel 1.0 (around $1,000) and the $1,199 Peopoly Moai are lowering the price difference.
+FFF printers are generally cheaper, simpler and easier to use, although SLA models like the Peopoly Phenom are lowering the price.